-The Therapeutic Recreation/Child Life program is staffed by specialists who help patients and families adjust and cope with the hospital or clinic setting, illness or injury and the treatments involved.
+The Child Life Program at Children's Hospital Colorado is staffed by more than 40 specialists who help patients and families adjust and cope with the hospital or clinic setting, illness or injury and the treatments involved.
 Specialists have training in ways to use play, recreation and educational techniques to assist children and families.
-Therapeutic Recreation/Child Life services are available to patients at Children's Hospital Colorado at no extra charge.
+Child Life services are available to patients at Children's Hospital Colorado at no extra charge.

-As trained professionals, each specialist has a bachelor’s or master’s degree in the areas of child life, recreation therapy, child and adolescent development or special education.
-Specialists are required to maintain professional certification by the Child Life Council or by the National Council for Therapeutic Recreation Certification.
+As trained professionals, each specialist has a bachelor’s or master’s degree in the areas of child life, human development & family studies, child and adolescent development or special education.
+Specialists are required to maintain professional certification by the Child Life Council.

 Support During Procedures

 Specialists at Children's Hospital Colorado can help children and adolescents reduce pain and anxiety during medical procedures.
 This is done by using techniques such as alternative focuses and relaxation exercises.
 Specialists can also assist parents in helping their child during medical procedures.

 When a child or adolescent is scheduled for a medical test/procedure or for surgery, a specialist can help teach and prepare them.
 By giving just the right amount of information, based on the child’s age and situation, a child’s fears of their upcoming experience can be lessened.
 These services can also help parents become more familiar with hospital procedures and information.

 Specialists are able to provide therapeutic play activities to help decrease pain, meet treatment goals, learn new skills and shorten recovery time.
 Therapeutic play activities can occur while at your child’s bedside or in an activity room.

 Brothers and sisters are affected by illness and injury too.
 They may need help understanding what is happening and how to work through their feelings and concerns about their sibling.
 Specialists are available to help brothers and sisters by giving support and answering their questions.